verbling/kickq/README.md

 ### Logging

-We've lowered the logging verbocity quite a bit and restructured the logs so they make more sense.
+We've lowered the logging verbosity quite a bit and restructured the logs so they make more sense.

 ### General Styling